mileskc/spelling-bee/README.md

 Longer words earn 1 point per letter.
 Each puzzle includes at least one “pangram” which uses every letter.
 These are worth 7 extra points!"

-Levels names are also corresponding to the NYT level and are calculated based on the estimated percentage of total available points.
+Level names correspond to the NYT levels and are calculated based on the estimated percentage of total available points.

 This has been a fun project and I look forward to finishing the next version of this clone.